What seeds are available?

 About our seeds

-Our seeds come from several sources: 1) many have been generously donated by several seed companies, including Seed Savers Exchange, Baker Creek Heirloom Seeds, High Mowing Organic Seeds, Territorial Seed Company, and Prairie Nursery; 2) we purchase our “core” seeds in bulk from various seed companies; 3) seed “borrowers” donate their harvested seeds back to the seed library at the end of the season; and 4) community members donate leftover commercial seeds.
-Seeds are packaged and prepared by volunteers for distribution through the lending program.
+Our seeds come from several sources: 1) many have been generously donated by several seed companies, including Seed Savers Exchange, Baker Creek Heirloom Seeds, High Mowing Organic Seeds, Territorial Seed Company, and Prairie Nursery; 2) we purchase our “core” seeds in bulk from various seed companies; 3) Seed Library members donate their harvested seeds back to the seed library at the end of the season; and 4) community members donate leftover commercial seeds.
+Seeds are packaged and prepared by volunteers for distribution through our seed lending program.

 We freely distribute these generously-donated seeds to our community.
 These seeds may or may not meet germination or variety purity standards as prescribed for all other seeds that are sold in the state.